 Cape Breton University is dedicated to supporting local communities and the region’s emerging industries, focusing on community involvement and entrepreneurship.
-The university has a strong relationship with the island’s Indigenous communities: the school was the ﬁrst in Canada to offer a Mi’kmaq studies program, and students can request their degree parchment in Mi’kmaq.
+The university has a strong relationship with the island’s Indigenous communities—the school was the ﬁrst in Canada to offer a Mi’kmaq studies program—and recently, CBU announced the establishment of $500,000 in scholarships for students of African Nova Scotian descent.
 CBU is strengthening its online course options and offering a select number of courses for credit, certificate or curiosity.

 • Arts and Science in Environment: Students develop skills in both arts and science as they examine today’s urgent environmental challenges and learn to effectively advocate for sustainable practices.
-Indigenous perspectives are emphasized throughout.
+Indigenous perspectives are emphasized.

 Tuition (includes compulsory ancillary fees)